 The possible relationship between metabolic disorders, elevated lactic acid levels, and features of autism spectrum disorder have been described in the medical literature since the early 90’s.
-In fact, much research exploring the correlation between autism or ASD (autism spectrum disorder) and mitochondrial dysfunction has been published throughout the last decade, long before the Hannah Poling case (March 2008) brought the association to the public’s attention.
+In fact, much research exploring the correlation between autism or ASD (autism spectrum disorder) and This is when mitochondria do not work as well as they should due to another disease or condition.
+Many conditions can lead to secondary dysfunction. has been published throughout the last decade, long before the Hannah Poling case (March 2008) brought the association to the public’s attention.

-Since the US Vaccine Compensation Board determined, based on Hannah Poling’s case, that “vaccines significantly aggravated an underlying mitochondrial disorder causing brain damage with features of autism spectrum disorder”, a whirlwind of confusion amongst parents of affected children has occurred.
+Since the US Vaccine Compensation Board determined, based on Hannah Poling’s case, that “vaccines significantly aggravated an underlying Related to the mitochondria. disorder causing brain damage with features of autism spectrum disorder”, a whirlwind of confusion amongst parents of affected children has occurred.

 Are vaccines safe?

 Do children with mitochondrial disease have a potential to develop autism, or do children with autism have an underlying mitochondrial disorder?

 Is mitochondrial dysfunction the “cause” of autism or behavior compatible with ASD?